 Research is focused on the extinction of subfossil mega- and micro-fauna, documentation of evolving habitats across space and time, functional studies of extinct giant lemurs, and ancient DNA and isotopic analyses of extinct as well as subfossil representative of extant species.
 With this information, DLCMNH researchers and collaborators hope to understand the dynamic changes that have occurred across Madagascar since the arrival of humans.
 With this information we work with community conservation researchers through the DLC-SAVA Conservation project and other organizations to use past extinctions to understand the current biodiversity crisis in Madagascar.

-The geologically oldest collection at the DFP from the latest Paleocene and earliest Eocene of North America (~55 through 48 million years ago).
+The geologically oldest collection at the DLCMNH from the latest Paleocene and earliest Eocene of North America (~55 through 48 million years ago).
 During this interval, average global temperatures were very high, creating tropical ecosystems at high latitudes.
 Fossils collected from sediments in Wyoming reveal the lineage that includes lemurs (strepsirrhines) and the lineage that includes humans (haplorhines) had split and were diversifying as primates assumed the ecological roles they continue to occupy today.

 The early Cenozoic collections at the DLCMNH are used by researchers to probe the early anatomical adaptations that allowed primates to become such a widespread lineage.
 Wyoming specimens also help to document the arrival of other groups of mammals (perissodactyls, artiodactyls, rodents, carnivores) in North America.
 The collection is used to document how different animal lineages changed through the Paleocene-Eocene Thermal Maximum (PETM), an interval of rapid climate change that serves as a model for interpreting how modern ecosystems respond to changing global climates.